voronov-maxim/OdataToEntity/README.md

 ```

 ### A function specific to the Entity Framework Core ###
-For the Entity Framework Core provider, there is the ability to cache queries, which on existing tests allows you to increase the performance up to two times.
-The cache key is a parsed OData query with remote constant values, and the value is a delegate accepting the data context and returning the query result.
+For the Entity Framework Core provider used more deep cached queries, cache value is a delegate accepting the data context and returning the query result.
 This allows to exclude the stage of building the data query itself (*IQueryable*).
 To use this feature, you need to use the constructor *OeEfCoreDataAdapter(DbContextOptions options, Db.OeQueryCache queryCache)*.
 For use pooling (*DbContextPool*) in Entity Framework Core create instance *OeEfCoreDataAdapter* use constructor with *DbContextOptions* parameter.
 ```c#
 //Create adapter data access, where OrderContext your DbContext